 MetaSlider provides a “Keyboard Controls” setting in the “Accessibility Options” area of the slideshow editing screen:

-When the “Keyboard Controls” feature is enabled, this will improve your slideshows in two ways:
+When the “Keyboard Controls” feature is enabled, this will improve your slideshow in two ways:

 - Navigating the slideshow: Visitors can use the forward and back arrows on their keyboard to navigate through the slides.

-- Stopping and starting the slideshow: Visitors can use the “Tab” and “Enter” key on their keyboard to stop or start the slideshow.
+- Stopping and starting the slideshow: Visitors can use the “Tab” and “Enter” keys on their keyboards to stop or start the slideshow.
 You will need to have the Play / Pause button active.
-Visitor use the “Tab” key to navigate through the site content to the Play / Pause button and then use the “Enter” key to choose “Play” or “Pause”.
+Visitors use the “Tab” key to navigate through the site content to the Play / Pause button and then use the “Enter” key to choose “Play” or “Pause”.
 This screenshot below shows how to enable the Play / Pause button.

 Accessible WordPress Slideshow Summary